Why Does My Dog Have Diarrhea?

 Drug reactions (eg. Antibiotics, antiinflammatories, others) can cause diarrhea in dogs on occasion.

-Gastrointestinal inflammation from viruses (parvo, , rotovirus, coronovirus) or bacteria (Salmonella, Campylobacter, Clostridium, E.Coli) are surprisingly rare causes of diarrhoea in dogs.
+Gastrointestinal inflammation from viruses (parvo, , rotovirus, coronovirus) or bacteria (Salmonella, Campylobacter, Clostridium, E.Coli) are surprisingly rare causes of diarrhea in dogs.

-Haemorrhagic gastroenteritis is a potentially serious cause of diarrhoea as the condition can lead to fairly severe dehydration.
-It can be accompanied by bloody diarrhoea, often described as looking like ‘rasberry jam’ (sorry to put you off your lunch!)
+Haemorrhagic gastroenteritis is a potentially serious cause of diarrhea as the condition can lead to fairly severe dehydration.
+It can be accompanied by bloody diarrhea, often described as looking like ‘rasberry jam’ (sorry to put you off your lunch!)

-GI parasitism (worms) is a relatively uncommon cause of diarrhoea in an otherwise healthy dog.
+GI parasitism (worms) is a relatively uncommon cause of diarrhea in an otherwise healthy dog.
 Dogs should be wormed regularly however to prevent GI parasites.